aanielson/burger/README.md

-# burger
+# Burger

+## Description
-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+This is a restaurant app that lets users input the names of burgers they'd like to eat.
+It's basically a logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+It follows the MVC design pattern while using Node and MySQL to query and route data, and Handlebars to generate HTML.
+Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+Each burger in the waiting area also has a "Devour it!" button.
+When the user clicks it, the burger will move to the right side of the page.
+The app stores every burger in a database, whether devoured or not.

+## Deployed App
+You can view this deployed project by clicking <a href="#">HERE</a>

+To set up this application locally on your computer, perform the following steps:

+## Getting Set Up
-# DB Setup
+### DB Setup
 Inside your burger directory, create a folder named db.
 In the db folder, create a file named schema.sql.
 Write SQL queries this file that do the following: